vickymg/CV/README.md

 ## Vicky Gray

 I'm an education professional turned junior developer.
 Enthusiastic, hard working, and with key strengths in teamwork, communication and attention to detail.
-I am looking for a role with an exciting and friendly company where I can continue learning and extending my skills.
+I'm looking for a role with an organisation where I can continue learning and extending my skills.

 #### Web Development

-**Makers Academy (January to April 2016)**

-- Independent learner and problem-solver
-- Software craftsmanship, pair programming
-- Ruby, Rails, Javascript, AngularJs, Ionic
-- HTML & CSS
-- Rspec, Capybara, Jasmine, Protractor
+**Makers Academy**

-- OOP, TDD, MVC
+- Projects

-Some of my favourite projects at Makers included:

 - [Danagotchi](https://github.com/vickymg/danagotchi "Danagotchi") - A mindfulness app using AngularJS
-- [Museum Passport](https://github.com/vickymg/frontend_museum_passport "Museum Passport") - An mobile app for kids using Rails and Ionic
+- [Museum Passport](https://github.com/vickymg/frontend_museum_passport "Museum Passport") - A mobile app for kids using Rails and Ionic

+**UCRecovery**

+- I am contributing to [UCRecovery](https://github.com/ezzye/ucrecovery "UCRecovery"), a collaborative project with Business Masters students at UCL to produce a data collection app, aimed at reducing post-operation recovery times in hospitals
+- Ionic is being used as the main technology for this project, tested with Karma and Protractor, and as developers we are practising TDD and pair-programming

 **Codebar**

-- Volunteer coach at [Codebar](http://www.codebar.io/ "Codebar") programming workshops
+- I currently volunteer as a coach at [Codebar](http://www.codebar.io/ "Codebar") programming workshops, teaching beginners to code

-**UCRecovery**

-- Contributing to [UCRecovery](https://github.com/ezzye/ucrecovery "UCRecovery"), a collaborative project with Business Masters students at UCL to produce a data collection app, aimed at reducing post-operation recovery times in hospitals

 ### Experience

+My previous jobs mean that key skills I bring across include a very good understanding of communication in different contexts, a high regard for customer service, and the ability to organise anything that falls in my path.

 **University of the Arts London, Study Abroad Coordinator (November 2014 – November 2015)**
 * led a project to rebuild the Study Abroad student database, working to understand user requirements, planning, and building the new database using FileMaker software